Drama

 Do you put on shows?

 Absolutely!
 We pride ourselves on a rich and varied extra-curricular calendar.
 There’s our biennial whole school musical, the annual variety show, drama showcase evenings, the Shakespeare Schools Festival, Key Stage 3 Drama Club and many more opportunities throughout the year.
-Our shows are also crewed by Fernwood students so if learning how to run lighting, sound or backstage are of interest then we provide plenty of opportunities to build and apply your skills.
+Our shows are also crewed by Fernwood pupils so if learning how to run lighting, sound or backstage are of interest then we provide plenty of opportunities to build and apply your skills.